teckmonster/pickupstrength/_posts/2018-07-20-Quick-Easy-Salmon-Recipe-Dinner-Fish-Meal-Prep.markdown

 description: Healthy dinner preparing in 5 minutes.
 Featured quick and easy salmon dinner
 ---

 This quick and easy salmon dinner took me the same amount of time as frying three sunny sides up eggs.
-If you are interested in how I pull together this 5-minute meal, then keep on reading!
+If you are interested in how I pull together this 5 to 10 minutes meal, then keep on reading!

 Making salmon for dinner was like a nightmare to me before not counting the time to scrub the pan. :( I am not patient enough to bake anything when I am starving after coming back from work or gym.